skip to Main Content

 Principal

-Prior to founding MassPoint PLLC, Ms. Abdelhady practiced law with two major U.S.-based law firms, and has served as secondment counsel to two banks, in Washington, D.C. and in Dubai.
-Ms. Abdelhady is a part-time Professorial Lecturer in Law at The George Washington University Law School.
-She created and teaches a course on Regulation of Foreign Access to U.S. Technology, which covers the continuum of U.S. regulations affecting the science and technology continuum, from academic research to inbound investment to exports.
-Ms. Abdelhady also teaches Introduction to Transactional Law.
+Prior to founding MassPoint PLLC, Ms. Abdelhady practiced law with two major U.S.-based law firms, and has served as secondment counsel to two banks, both in Washington, D.C. and in Dubai.

 Ms. Abdelhady publishes frequently in her areas of practice and academic instruction.
 Her writings have appeared in, among other publications, the World Bank Legal Review, Butterworths Journal of International Banking and Financial Law, the Sustainable Law and Development Journal, Law360, Reuters, and Ahram Online.